openstate/openonderwijsdata-api/documentation/rst/data.rst

 A similar categorisation for schools at the primary level is available.

+Additionally, there's data available for the *appropriate education* collaborations (*passend onderwijs*):

+**pao_collaboration** (in Dutch: *samenwerkingsverband passend onderwijs*)
+    With appropriate education schools can provide education more tailored to students who need extra support.
+In 2014, responsibility for part of what used to be special education moved to the collaborations for appropriate education.

+**po_lo_collaboration** (in Dutch: *samenwerkingsverband lichte ondersteuning, primair onderwijs*)
+    Before 2014, schools were part of collaborations for *light support*.

 Note that many fields in the :ref:`duodata` dataset overlap, as these data is available on all levels.

 For some fields the original Dutch term is included, in order to allow the API user to look up the definition of that term at the source collection.